tdwg/ltc/app/README.md

 6. The LtC website should now be displayed.
 To build the webpages for production
 1. Run the build version
->python pages.py build
+>python app-build.py build

 To-do
-1. Finalize the print stylesheet
+1. Complete the resources page
-2. Test 508
+2. Finalize the Quick Reference fields
-3. Review content
+3. Generate term identifiers (URIs)
-4. Test Anchor Links
+4. Establish unique identifiers for each term with class qualifier to distinguish between terms of the same name but belong to separate classes.

 Ben Norton
 michaelnorton.ben@gmail.com